City Building under construction

 The Traction Building -headquarters for the trolley company - was built in 1903. |

 In the images above and below, you're seeing the Traction Building, and immediately north of it is The old Kenton County Court House.
-The Court House / City Hall is long gone, but the Traction Building still stands, immediately across from the current Kenton County Court House in Covington.
+The Court House / City Hall is long gone, but the Traction Building still stands, immediately across from what was the newer Kenton County Court House in Covington.
 Our pages with the Court House / City Hall are here. |

 |